The 6 Most Beautiful Places in Dolomites, Italy

 46° 41′ N, 12° 05′ E

 Lago Di Braies or Pragser Wildsee is probably the most famous place among tourists in the Dolomiti, and we can’t deny that it’s really worth adding to your schedule.
-It’s one of the most beautiful alpine lakes in the Dolomites and it is recognised as a UNESCO World Heritage site.
+It’s one of the most beautiful alpine lakes in the Dolomites, and it is recognized as a UNESCO World Heritage site.

 Unfortunately, this also means that it can get very busy during the day, especially in peak season.
-To fully enjoy this place, we recommend you to come here as early as possible (at sunrise).
+To fully enjoy this place, we recommend that you come here as early as possible (at sunrise).
 But even then, there will already be a bunch of other people.
-Especially around the boat house, it can get very crowded and most of the people stay in this area.
+Especially around the boathouse, it can get very crowded ,and most of the people stay in this area.

-The water level of the lake fluctuates throughout the year.
-Most of the time the water level is at its lowest at the end of summer, making this the least ideal time to see this place at its best.
+Note that the water level of the lake fluctuates throughout the year.
+Most of the time, the water level is at its lowest at the end of summer, making this the least ideal time to see this place at its best.

 Win-Win for everyone